Skill Demand Index

 Which roles need Retail Industry Knowledge most:

-Data Analysis positions drive 100% of demand.
-Skills commonly paired with Retail Industry Knowledge include Stakeholder Communication and Data Analysis.
+Data Analysis positions drive 50% of demand.
+Other also frequently list Retail Industry Knowledge as a requirement.
+Skills commonly paired with Retail Industry Knowledge include Data Analytics Experience and Business Acumen.

 Depth Level Distribution